magnesiumlabs/lasco/docs/guide/configuration.md

 | `xl`  | `1200px` |
 | `2xl` | `1400px` |

-::: info Breakpoint
+::: info
-This option is based and use [@unsass/breakpoint](https://github.com/unsass/breakpoint) dependency.
+This option is passed on to [@unsass/breakpoint](https://github.com/unsass/breakpoint).
 :::

 ## Extend Configuration